Multiple people have been shot on campus of Morgan State University in Baltimore, police say

-BALTIMORE (AP) — Multiple people were shot at Morgan State University in Baltimore on Tuesday, according to police, who urged students to take shelter on the campus of the historically Black college.
+BALTIMORE (AP) — At least four people were wounded, none critically, in a shooting at Morgan State University in Baltimore on Tuesday, according to authorities, who urged students to take shelter on the campus of the historically Black college.

-The Baltimore Police Department said officers were on the scene for an “active shooter situation.”
+The Baltimore Police Department initially said officers were on the scene for an “active shooter situation.”
+Police kept the campus on lockdown for hours and provided little information about their investigation.
 The address given for the shooting appeared to match a residential building that’s on the same block as a city police station.

 At the scene Tuesday night, officers were blocking off the south entrance to campus near dorm buildings while a police helicopter circled overhead.